arielnlee/Platypus/README.md

 ## Updates

+**9/5/23**: If you're fine-tuning LLaMa-2 7B, specify `--bf16 True` flag and `--fp16 True` otherwise.
+Added options of changing evaluation and frequency saving and other misc hyperparameters.

 **8/21/23**: If you're fine-tuning LLaMa-2 7B, please add `bf16=True` and change `fp16=False` in the HF trainer.
 LLaMa-1 7B works as is. **This only applies to LLaMa-2 7B.** Additionally, if you are using 1 GPU, please change `ddp_find_unused_paramters=False` in the HF trainer.
 We will be updating the fine-tuning script to handle these changes automatically.

 **8/14/23**: We have cleaned up our pipeline and added data refinement and similarity code.
 Within in the next few days we'll have a script to reproduce our exact dataset from 11 open-source datasets.